 In one of our previously published articles titled how to disable auto or adaptive brightness in Windows 10, we discussed how to prevent Windows 10 from using ambient light sensors to adjust screen brightness automatically.

 In this guide, we will see how to manually and accurately adjust screen brightness using the classic screen brightness adjuster in Windows 10.

 Screen brightness on Windows 10 devices

-Manually adjust screen brightness using slider
+Manually adjust screen brightness using the slider

-Adjust screen brightness using graphics control panel
+Adjust screen brightness using the graphics control panel

 One can also change the screen resolution via Intel HD Graphics Control Panel.